scottalmond/defcon_31/README.md

 - These badges are for sale, $20 per unit.
 There are 11 unique designs.
 - Each "Space Bits R Us" team member (identifiable because they are wearing the "Space Bits" badge described above) will have several units for sale.
 - Visit the Hack-a-sat competition area immediately before, or immediately after competition each day to acquire one.
-	- Specifically: before 10 AM Friday/Saturday, after 8 PM Friday/Saturday, before Noon Sunday, or after 1:30 PM Sunday.
+	- Specifically: ---before 10 AM Friday/Saturday---, after 8 PM Friday/Saturday, before Noon Sunday, or after 1:30 PM Sunday.
 - Excess stickers were attached to colored acrylic for general distribution
 	- Only white acrylic units have LEDs